 Waterproof Phone Cases

-- 2. Transparent cover will not block the camera use.
-But cell phone may suffer hydraulic pressure under certain water depth, which will impact the the operation of the touchscreen.
-Please take photos by volume buttons in this case.
-NOT for touch ID fingerprint.
+- Touch-sensitive Waterproof Phone Bag: Premium PVC material and transparent windows design make it easy for a friendly screen-touch.
+The transparent cover will not block the camera use.
+But cell phones may suffer hydraulic pressure under certain water depth, which will impact the operation of the touchscreen.
+When the waterproof phone pouch entirely submerged, Please set your camera to use the volume buttons to take clear pictures or videos.
+Touch ID is not available when underwater.

-- 5. Simply to open and close the pouch by turning the two switches on the top.
-Adjustable and detachable lanyard is flexible, durable, and comfortable.
-30-day no-question-asked money back and 12-month product warranty.
-Please contact our customer service if you have any question.
+- Secure Lock and portable Waterproof Dry Bag: Simple to open and close the pouch by turning the two swivel switches on the top.
+With adjustable and detachable lanyard ensures a comfortable wearing and easy carrying.
+Enjoy the 30-day trial, 12-month product support, and Hiearcool lifetime customer service.

-- IPX8 Certificated: Fully submersible and waterproof, the waterproof case is designed for extreme condition.
+- IPX8 Certificated: fully submersible and waterproof, the waterproof case is designed for extreme condition.
+Note: Please conduct a safety test before using this waterproof phone case.

-- Universality: It fits all large Smartphones below 6.
-5 inches & your cash, credit cards, etc, good for indoor &outdoor activities, water sports, travels.
-Compatible with most smart phones including iPhone Xs Max, Xs, Xr, X, 8, Samsung Galaxy S10 Plus etc.
+- Universality: it fits all large Smartphones below 6.
+8 inches & Your cash, credit cards, etc. , Good for indoor &outdoor activities, water sports, travels.
+Compatible with most smart phones including iPhone 11, 11 Pro Max, 11 proxs Max, XS, XR, X, 8, Galaxy S20 S10 Plus, S9, Note 10, 9 etc.